hmmbug/digitalbangkokrecorder/content/publications/bangkok_recorder_thai_1865_1867/_index.md

 The dates below are presented as the Gregorian and Chulasakarat dates as printed in the newspaper.
-Where a third date is also given, it is either the complete Chulasakarat date (from where only a month is printed in the newspaper) or the correct date where it has been miscalculated for the newspaper.
+Where a third date is also given, it is either the complete Chulasakarat date (from where only a month is printed in the newspaper) or the correct date where it had been miscalculated.

+### Index

 **1865**